LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 Hibernate ORM
 ### What I'll Have to Learn
 1. How to integrate session functionality into a Java application in order to enable user-associated sessions.
-2. How to build a dynamic recipe-entry interface in order to for the user to enter more or less ingredients for a recipe.
+2. How to build a dynamic recipe-entry interface in order for the user to enter more or less recipe ingredients.